 We consider that dental care is an essential part of a horses’ preventative health care.
-We recommend that teeth are checked once a year.
-We will advise you if a specific horse requires more frequent treatments or checks based on the yearly examination.
+We recommend that teeth are checked once a year, unless otherwise discussed with your veterinarian for ongoing issues.

 Ulceration of cheek or tongue